 Carlo G, Jenrow RS.
 Scientific progress—wireless phones and brain cancer: current state of the science.
-Medscape General Medicine.
-July 31, 2000.
+Med Gen Med.
+2000;2(3):E40.

-Davis FG, McCarthy BJ, Berger MS. Centralized databases available for describing primary brain tumor incidence, survival, and treatment: Central Brain Tumor Registry of the United States; surveillance, epidemiology, and end results; and National Cancer Data Base.
+Davis FG, McCarthy BJ, et al. Centralized databases available for describing primary brain tumor incidence, survival, and treatment: Central Brain Tumor Registry of the United States; surveillance, epidemiology, and end results; and National Cancer Data Base.
 Neuro-Oncology.
-1999;1:205–211.
+1999;1(3):205–211.

-Health issues: do cell phones pose a health hazard.
-United States Food and Drug Administration website.
+Health issues: Do cell phones pose a health hazard?
+US Food and Drug Administration website.
 Available at: http://www.fda.gov/Radiation-EmittingProducts/RadiationEmittingProductsandProcedures/HomeBusinessandEntertainment/CellPhones/ucm116282.htm.
-Updated August 8, 2012.
-Accessed September 9, 2013.
+Updated October 1, 2014.
+Accessed April 28, 2015.

 INTERPHONE Study Group.
 Brain tumour risk in relation to mobile telephone use: results of the INTERPHONE international case-control study.
 Int J Epidemiol.
-2010 Jun;39(3):675-94.
+2010;39(3):675-94.

-No Evidence Linking Cell Phone Use to Risk of Brain Tumors.
-United States Food and Drug Administration website.
+No evidence linking cell phone use to risk of brain tumors.
+US Food and Drug Administration website.
 Available at: http://www.fda.gov/downloads/ForConsumers/ConsumerUpdates/UCM212306.pdf.
 Updated May 2010.
-Accessed September 9, 2013.
+Accessed April 28, 2015.

-Reducing exposure: hands-free kits and other accessories steps to reduce exposure to radiofrequency energy.
-United States Food and Drug Administration website.
+Reducing exposure: Hands-free kits and other accessories steps to reduce exposure to radiofrequency energy.
+US Food and Drug Administration website.
 Available at: http://www.fda.gov/Radiation-EmittingProducts/RadiationEmittingProductsandProcedures/HomeBusinessandEntertainment/CellPhones/ucm116293.htm.
-Updated August 8, 2012.
-Accessed September 9, 2013.
+Updated October 1, 2014.
+Accessed April 28, 2015.